Audio Visual Technicians, Staff and Crew In Phoenix

-Video Tech Services has been providing gifted and sought after audio visual tech labor, crew & staff in Phoenix for over 20 years; from tape operators, master electricians, to project managers, and more.
+Video Tech Services has been providing gifted and sought after audio visual tech contractor, crew & staff in Phoenix for over 20 years; from tape operators, master electricians, to project managers, and more.

 Phoenix, Tempe, Scottsdale and surrounding areas are popular locations for corporate events, trade shows and other public and private events, especially in winter and spring.
 For many years, Video Tech Services has and remains an institution in Phoenix because of our ability to identify the finest AV technicians in Phoenix.
 We continuously shore up our team.
 Like our clients, we demand professionalism and expertise.
 Our job is to deliver that time and time again.

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.

 - A2 (Audio Assist): The A2 assists the A1 with the setup and strike of the entire audio system.
 The A2’s responsibilities include, but are not limited to: set/strike of wireless-microphones, assembly of line arrays, running of cables and intercom systems.
 The A2 can be utilized in all show environments.

 - Show A2: The Show A2 assists the A1 during show.
 The primary responsibilities include: management of wireless-microphone frequencies and interfacing with presenters.
 The Show A2 is recommended primarily in the General Session environment.